 Get the Right Base for Your Cake

 Fondant covered cakes are usually heavier than most cake frostings.
 For this reason, you need a strong base for the cake.
-If you use the lightweight cake boards that are used for butter iced cakes or recipes other than fondant.
+If you use the lightweight that are used for butter iced cakes or recipes other than fondant.

 If you use a lightweight cake board as the base for a fondant covered cake, it might be risky.
 The board can bend and result in the fondant tearing in transit.